- Academics, University of the Incarnate Word, Accessed March 2019, https://sps.uiw.edu/academics/

 - Texas Chapters, Society for Human Resource Management, https://texasshrm.org/texas-chapters/

-The 1.8 trillion-dollar economy in Texas is the second largest in the United States, second only to California.
+The 1.8 trillion-dollar economy of Texas is the second largest in the United States, second only to California.
 Therefore, it's no surprise that the state is home to 102 of the 1,000 largest public and private corporations in the United States.
 These corporations include AT&T, Dell, ExxonMobil, and JCPenney, all of which depend on a variety of business professionals to thrive.

 For example, AT&T needs people-oriented and relationship-driven account managers to develop and manage existing customer relationships and seek out new opportunities for business.
 Meanwhile, JCPenney and other major retailers in Texas can benefit from business analysts to assist with pricing strategy and other initiatives that can help maximize profit.
 And since the commercial banking industry has grown in Texas over the past few years, banking professionals such as commercial bankers, loan officers and tellers are also in high demand at Texas-based financial institutions such as USAA Federal Bank, Inwood National Bank, and Jefferson Bank.